 - 1. Allow for greater flexibility and creativity in the design of residential subdivisions, and to allow a more economical and efficient layout of streets, utilities, and public services, services. provided that the overall density of the development is no greater than what is normally allowed in the district.
 The Planning Board may approve an additional density bonus allowing up to 20% more building lots dwelling units for the provision of exceptional public benefits, namely one or more of: - a.
 Conserving 60% or more of the buildable land as open space; - b.
 Providing public access to trails or dedicated conservation areas; - c.
 Connecting to abutting open space or greenways for wildlife corridors - 2.
 Encourage the permanent preservation of open space, agricultural lands, forest lands land and other natural resources and encourage a less sprawling form of development that consumes less open land. a portion of the total land being developed. - 3.
 Maintain the traditional New England rural character and land use pattern in which small villages contrast with open space and farmlands. - 4.
-Ensure that residential development developments takes into consideration and works with the natural features of the land, including wetlands, watercourses, forests, prime agricultural land, steep slopes, plants, wildlife, historic sites, scenic areas, and rural character, trails, and known aquifers. - 5.
-Provide wildlife corridors connecting open spaces.
+Ensure that residential development takes into consideration and works with the natural features of the land, including wetlands, watercourses, forests, prime agricultural land, steep slopes, plants, wildlife, historic sites, scenic areas, and rural character, trails, and known aquifers.

+- 5. Provide wildlife corridors connecting open spaces.
 These are frequently needed by wildlife to ensure their survival. - 6.
-To meet the intent in the Greenfield Master Plan dated June 2, 2003. - 6.
-Assure that the overall density of the development is no greater than what is normally allowed in the underlying district.
+To meet the intent in the Greenfield Master Plan dated June 2, 2003.